CieloCris/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Analysis of Kickstarter Campaigns
+##Purpose
-Performing analysis on Kickstarters data to uncover trends
+###Performing analysis on Kickstarters data to uncover trends and visualize campaing outcomes based on their launch dates and their fundings goals.